-Once a disabled child becomes a majority can the court order additional
+Once a disabled child becomes an adult can the court order additional timesharing?

-timesharing?
-Under Florida child custody laws, the court does not have
+child custody laws, the court does not have jurisdiction to order

 Under the Uniform Custody Jurisdiction and Enforcement Act, the word child